Kilimanjaro Expedition

 Kilimanjaro as seen from Karangu Camp.
 Shawn Olson

-Our expedition is an enjoyable, non-technical climb that encompasses expansive views across Africa, passage through diverse cultural areas and ecosystems, and optional safaris through surrounding National Parks.
-Porters, cooks, and local guides accompany the group, allowing you to enjoy the experience and focus on the climb.
-Your guides assist you with the climb, oversee the local staff, and provide an additional level of safety for you during the climb.
+Our expedition is an enjoyable, non-technical climb that encompasses expansive views across Africa, passage through diverse cultural areas and ecosystems, and an optional safari through nearby National Parks.
+Porters, cooks, and local guides accompany the group, allowing you to focus solely on the experience.

 Related Trip Report